hawky358/pyHyypApi/README.md

 Changelog

+1.1.4
+- Bugfix: When no "triggers" exist a blank key is now returned instead of nothing.
+This caused a KeyError in home assistant.

 1.1.3
-- Fixes a bug when calling notifications
+- Bugfix: Fixes a bug when calling notifications

 1.1.2
 - Changed the way notifications are cached